BergEB/Portfolio/README.md

 The Esotericism page is the "Deep Thoughts" section of the website.
 Here you will find some cryptic and unusually formatted wordplay.
 Pretty cool tho.

 #### Eronk (About me)
 The Eronk page is the "About me" section of the website.
-On this page you will find information about my experiences with Computer Science, a photo gallery, and an embedding of [my twitch stream](https://twitch.tv/eronkbongt/) *(twitch player blocked on district network)*.
+On this page you will find information about my experiences with Computer Science, and a photo gallery.
 ___